Sport in Tunisia: Football

 Football is the most popular sport in Tunisia.
 The Tunisia national football team, also known as "The Eagles of Carthage", won the 2004 African Cup of Nations (CAN) which was held in Tunisia.
 They also represented Africa in the 2005 Confederations Cup which was held in Germany, but they could not go beyond the first round.
 The Eagles of Carthage have participated in 6 FIFA World Cup Championships.

 The Premier Football League is the "Tunisian Ligue Professionnelle 1".
 The main clubs are Espérance Sportive de Tunis, Club Africain, Club Sportif Sfaxien and Étoile du Sahel.
 The latter team participated in the 2007 FIFA Club World Cup and reached the semi-final match, in which it was eliminated by Boca Juniors from Argentina.

 Handball

 Handball is the second most popular sport in Tunisia.
 The Tunisia men's national handball team has participated in Handball World Championships.
 In 2005, Tunisia held the 2005 Handball World Championship, and they came fourth.
-The national league consists of about 12 teams, with Etoile du Sahel and Espérance Sportive de Tunis dominating.
+The national league consists of about 12 teams, with Club Africain, Etoile du Sahel and Espérance Sportive de Tunis dominating.
 The Tunisian national handball team won the African Cup 10 times.
 The Tunisians won the 2012 African Cup in Morocco for the 2nd Consecutive time and it is the 9th title at all by defeating Algeria in the final, the last time tunisia won the African Cup was in 2018 against Egypt.